pepevalbe/sensor-hub/README.md

 # sensor-hub
 Web app for sensor data collection and representation in Spring Boot + Bootstrap 4.
 It is prepared to be deployed in Heroku with a PostgreSQL database.
-Configuration is taken from application.properties file, command line (java property) and ConfigVariable table in database (for sensitive data)
+There are four application.properties files.
+One for development (configuration hardcoded in the file) and three for Heroku enviroments (configuration taken from config vars).

 For development enviroment you can use the default embedded H2 database or switch to a PostgreSQL database (please check properties file).
-You need to set up your email address and password for the email sender class to work (can be done in the properties file or the database).
+You need to set up your email address and password for the email sender class to work.

-How to run: *mvn spring-boot:run -Drun.jvmArguments="-Dsign-up-enabled=1"*
+How to run: *mvn spring-boot:run -Drun.jvmArguments="-Dsign-up-enabled=1" -Drun.profiles=development*

 Arquitecture:
 ![Diagram](sensor-hub-architecture.PNG)